JiejunShi/CAMDA/README.md

  	For help information of each function, try:
 		python CAMDA.py <Function> -h
 	Availible Functions:
-		CAMDA	Calculate Average Methylation Ratio(MethRatio) and Methylation Competition Ratio(CAMDA) of each CpG from BSMAP alignments.
+		CAMDA	Calculate Average Methylation Ratio(MethRatio) and Methylation Concurrence Ratio(CAMDA) of each CpG from BSMAP alignments.
 		BedRatio	Calculate MethRatio or CAMDA of given regions from CpG's ratios generated by 'CAMDA' command.
 		ReadCT	Generate ReadCT file from BSMAP alignments.